SAP-samples/sap-tech-bytes/README.md

   - Start exploring with the btp CLI by logging in, then finding and selecting a subaccount for subsequent activities.
 This is a follow-on post from the previous one: SAP Tech Bytes – btp CLI installation and assumes you’ve got it set up according to that post, in an SAP Business Application ...
 - [SAP Tech Bytes: btp CLI - installation](https://blogs.sap.com/?p=1396954) by DJ Adams (Wed Sep 01 2021)
   - Install the btp CLI to be ready to start exploring its features and functions.
 The SAP BTP Command Line Interface (aka btp CLI) is a great tool for administering accounts and related resources on the SAP Business Technology Platform (BTP).
 It’s a super fit for devops and cloud native activities ...
-- [SAP Tech Bytes: Feature Engineering using Data Wrangling](https://blogs.sap.com/?p=1387627) by Witalij Rudnicki (Tue Aug 17 2021)
-  - In the previous posts of the series, we have built our predictive model using Smart Predict in SAP Analytics Cloud with just a few clicks.
-And then we looked at some key Performance Indicators of the model built for us by Smart Predict.
-Improving Model Performance Smart Predict greatly simplifies ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos